 ManpowerGroup has entered into severance agreements (which include change of control benefits) with each of the NEOs other than Ms. Gri.
 Each agreement generally has a three-year term, and such term is automatically extended for two years to the extent there is a change of control of ManpowerGroup within the two-year period prior to the expiration of the original term of the agreement.
 In addition to these severance agreements, a number of the equity grants and benefit plans in which the NEOs are participants contain vesting provisions that are triggered upon a change of control of ManpowerGroup and/or certain terminations of employment.
 Generally, benefits under these arrangements are triggered upon the involuntary termination of the executive's employment not for cause or upon the voluntary termination of employment for good reason.
 Terminations for other reasons (such as retirement, death, disability or a change of control) also trigger enhanced benefits under certain of these arrangements.
 The tables which follow the descriptions of these arrangements illustrate the amount of enhanced benefits the NEOs would receive under all such arrangements if their employment had been terminated on December 31, 2011 for the reasons specified within the tables or upon a change of control of ManpowerGroup on such date.
-The tables do not illustrate the value of any vested benefits which are payable to the NEOs upon a termination of employment (i.e., vested equity awards, or vested balances accrued under the Nonqualified Savings Plan or Performance-Based Deferred Compensation Plan), nor do they illustrate the value of any enhanced benefits.
+The tables do not illustrate the value of any vested benefits which are payable to the NEOs upon a termination of employment (i.e., vested equity awards, or vested balances accrued under the Nonqualified Savings Plan or Performance-Based Deferred Compensation Plan), nor do they illustrate the value of any enhanced benefits upon retirement of an NEO, as none of the NEOs were eligible for retirement treatment as of December 31, 2011 with respect to any of their unvested benefits.